Pakistan–United States relations: After U.S. withdrawal from Afghanistan

 U.S. "clearly distanced" itself from Pakistan after the United States troops withdraws Afghanistan in 2021, Imran Khan describing it as Afghans breaking "the shackles of slavery".
 Pakistan declined an invitation to America's 'Summit for Democracy' under the Biden administration.

-During the 2022 Pakistani constitutional crisis, Imran Khan blamed the US officials Donald Lu and named the United States as the country in question over a "threatening letter", warns American "regime change" led to his downfall.
+During the 2022 Pakistani constitutional crisis, Imran Khan blamed the US official Donald Lu and named the United States as the country in question over a "threatening letter", warns American "regime change" led to his downfall.
 During the start of the war Imran Khan paid a visit to Russia and responded to a rally, he said "Are we your slaves?
 What do you think of us?
 That we are your slaves and that we will do whatever you ask of us?
 We are friends of Russia, and we are also friends of the United States.
 We are friends of China and Europe.
 We are not part of any alliance."

 In a statement released at the end of the 'Fourth Annual US-India 2+2 Ministerial Dialogue', the United States and India call on Pakistan to take "irreversible action" to ensure that its soil is not used for terrorist attacks against any other country.